 NIAMS funded research has led to breakthroughs and new treatments, helping people live longer, healthier lives, and building the research foundation that drives discovery.
 Learn more about some of the funded research programs currently underway.

-The National Institutes of Health (NIH), pharmaceutical companies, and nonprofit organizations created the Accelerating Medicines Partnership (AMP) to develop new ways of identifying and validating promising biological targets for diagnostics and drug development.
-The partners have designed a project plan to address relevant challenges for rheumatoid arthritis (RA) and systemic lupus erythematosus (SLE) through the AMP RA/SLE Program.
-View a list of current AMP awards.
-More
+The National Institutes of Health (NIH), pharmaceutical companies, and nonprofit organizations created the Accelerating Medicines Partnership® (AMP®) to develop new ways of identifying and validating promising biological targets for diagnostics and drug development.
+NIAMS participates in a number of AMP programs designed to accelerate the development of therapies for autoimmune diseases.
+For more information, see NIAMS Involvement in the Accelerating Medicines Partnership.

 Environmental Influences on Child Health Outcomes (ECHO) Program